grinnellm/BubbleTime/README.md

 ## Note

-The BubbleTime package replaces the DiveTime script.
+The BubbleTime package supersedes the `DiveTime` script.
+Do not use the `DiveTime` script.

 ## Installation